 -

 As they are getting older, I’m noticing an increasing amount of influence by their peers and external sources.
 This is changing how they view themselves and what interests and passions they are following.
-Things that I know mean a lot to them, such as my daughter’s gift for painting and my son’s interest in gardening, are things they are not engaging in because they don’t think it’s cool to do so, and they are worried they won’t fit in if they follow their true interests and passions because people will think they are weird.
+Things that I know mean a lot to them are things they now rarely engage in because they are following their peers to engage in different activities.
+They are worried they won’t fit in if they follow their true interests and passions because people will think they are weird.

 A child development coach and a parenting coach serve distinct but complementary roles in supporting families.
 While a parenting coach primarily focuses on guiding parents in their parenting strategies and helping them navigate challenges in raising their children, a child development coach works directly with both the child and the parents.
 This dual approach offers significantly increased benefits.